-When we move into a new neighborhood, building or city block, we always wonder who are new neighbors will be.
+When we move into a new neighborhood, building or city block, we always wonder who our new neighbors will be.
 Finding the time to introduce yourself is usually left to chance.

 After a move, there's just so much to do that we often leave getting to know the neighbors until last, and more often than not, it's something we never do.
 Knowing your neighbors, however, provides a safer community, one where people are looking out for each other.
 Besides, you might make some really strong, long-lasting friendships.

 02 of 07

 After a move, planning a party is probably the last thing you want to do, but with a bit of time after you finish unpacking, a party is a perfect way for you and your family to meet neighbors and make new friends.
 The key is to keep it simple.

 Guests know that you've just moved and won't be expecting you to host an elaborate get-together.
 And even though you may have only just met, ask people to help out by bringing chairs or glasses or snacks.